Life with my Grandad: A Nostalgic Look Back at the 19th and 20th Century focusing on my Family's History

 All the kids were christened, regardless of the family's beliefs at that time.

-The photograph (on the right) shows my grandad's youngest brother, Willie Trigg, with his wife Mary and baby daughter Patricia Trigg in a posed studio photograph to celebrate Pat's christening.
+The photograph shows my grandad's youngest brother, Willie Trigg, with his wife Mary and baby daughter Patricia Trigg in a posed studio photograph to celebrate Pat's christening.

 This is the baby girl who grew up and married to become Pat Beaumont (as detailed earlier in this Hub) - later to emigrate to Australia.